Flying Food: Food with a Future

 Crickets are climate-resistant and do not depend on rain or fertile land for survival.
 Unlike cattle, they need very little: a small space, 2 hours of care per day, a bowl of water and some protein-rich food are sufficient.
 This makes it a suitable business for women, who can combine it with other tasks and taking care of their family, or for young people who do not have their own land.
 The most important requirements are knowledge of the right techniques, good hygiene (crickets are very clean) and precision.

-ICCO joined forces with TNO and WUR a few years ago, to pioneer the cultivation of crickets in Kenya and Uganda.
+A few years ago ICCO joined the Flying Food Coalition, including TNO, Kreca, NGN and WUR, to pioneer the cultivation of crickets in Kenya and Uganda.
 In these countries, crickets are already being eaten but only when caught in the wild.
-There is no market supply.

-Once the supply increases, attention is also paid to marketing and consumption.
-We do this initially in Kenya and Uganda.
-For this, we will use Manq’a, an ICCO concept that is very successful in Latin America in promoting locally produced food by training unemployed youth as chefs who work specifically with these ingredients.
+Besides increasing supplies, attention is also paid to marketing and consumption for which we use experiences from Manq’a.
+An ICCO concept that is very successful in Latin America in promoting locally produced food by training unemployed youth as chefs who work specifically with these ingredients.

 Expertise on context

 ICCO provides expertise on the context and local economic development, and is responsible for connecting the various parties in the value chain.
-Wageningen University (WUR) is responsible for the techniques of breeding crickets, TNO provides technical infrastructure and develops the business case together with WUR.
-New Generation Nutrition (NGN) develops ways of processing crickets and the Vereniging van Insectenkwekers (VENIK) brings in knowledge on insects.
-Other partners are the local partners in the value chain.
+Wageningen University (WUR) and Kreca are responsible for the techniques of breeding crickets, TNO provides technical infrastructure and develops the business case together with WUR.
+New Generation Nutrition (NGN) develops ways of processing crickets.
+Local partners play a key role for the sustainability of flying food.